• Skip to primary navigation

 FAQ

-Should I blanch my Brussels sprouts before roasting?
+Should you thaw frozen brussel sprouts before roasting?

-How do you roast Brussels sprouts so they are not soggy?
+How do you roast them so they are not soggy?

 Make sure to not over-crowd your baking sheet!
-This will give the brussels sprouts enough space to crisp up, rather than steam when they are too close.
-Also, make sure that you're not cooking them on too low heat.
+This will give the Brussels sprouts enough space to crisp up, rather than steam, which happens when they are too close together.

 How do you get the bitterness out of Brussels sprouts?

-You can sprinkle them with a tablespoon of brown sugar to neutralize the bitterness.
-I don't do it myself, but I've heard that it helps.
+You can sprinkle them with a tablespoon of brown sugar or maple syrup to neutralize the bitterness.
+I don't do it myself, but I've heard it helps.

-• Fridge: Let your Brussels sprouts cool to room temperature.
-Transfer them to a container and cover with a lid.
-Save in the fridge for up to 4 days.
+• Fridge: Let the cooked sprouts cool to room temperature.
+Then, transfer them to an airtight container and cover them with a lid.
+Store in the fridge for up to 4 days.

 • Freezer: This recipe doesn't freeze well.